bgarvit01/sshpass-script/README.md

 # sshpass-script

-Written a script to login to any machine without a Password
+Written a script to ssh to any machine without a Password, without worrying about public ssh keys

 **Script Steps**